ricokahler/flair/why-another-css-in-js-lib.md

 ## Why another CSS-in-JS lib?

-Because there's no one lib that checks all the boxes.
+Because there's no one lib that checks all the boxes for me.
 See below for an explanation.

 ### 1. Component-centric semantics for styles